pbrisbin/bugsnag-haskell/README.md

-# Bugsnag Reporter
+# Bugsnag error reporter for Haskell

-Bugsnag error reporter/notifier for Haskell applications.
+Catch and report exceptions in your Haskell code.

 ## Configuration